 President & CEO

 Clark also served as counsel at the Brennan Center for Justice at the New York University School of Law, was a John J. Gibbons Fellow in Public Interest and Constitutional Law at the Gibbons Law Firm, and was a Skadden Fellow and assistant counsel with the NAACP Legal Defense and Education Fund.
-She was also a law clerk to the Honorable Joseph A. Greenaway, Jr., U.S. District Court of New Jersey, and a litigation associate in the New York office of Paul, Weiss, Rifkind, Wharton & Garrison.
+She was also a law clerk to the Honorable Joseph A. Greenaway, Jr., of the U.S. District Court of New Jersey, and a litigation associate in the New York office of Paul, Weiss, Rifkind, Wharton & Garrison.

-Clark serves on the boards of the Center for Employment Opportunities, the Council of Michigan Foundations, Downtown Detroit Partnership, Michigan Future Inc., and the Michigan Center for Youth Justice, and the advisory boards of LISC Detroit, and the University of Michigan’s Youth Policy Lab.
-She resides in Detroit with her husband Moddie Turay and two children.
+Clark serves on the boards of the Center for Employment Opportunities, the Council of Michigan Foundations, Downtown Detroit Partnership, Michigan Future Inc., and the Michigan Center for Youth Justice, and the advisory board of LISC Detroit, and was a member of the DOJ Agency Review Team for the Biden Presidential Transition.